-East Cut Electric is San Francisco’s first nightly digital projection, turning the PG&E Substation into a vibrant display of digital art.
+East Cut Electric is San Francisco’s first nightly digital projection, turning Folsom Street’s striking PG&E Substation into a vibrant display of digital art.
 This community-driven installation adds a creative touch to the neighborhood, bringing warmth and color to the evening streetscape.
 The projected artwork will change every quarter, affording the opportunity to showcase multiple artists in one digital mural.
 Stop by after dark and enjoy this unique addition to the East Cut!

 Project Timeline